 Okay it's on to the summit.
 Believe it or not, only a small percentage of the crowd makes it up to the official summit.
 Most are satisfied with the larger area just a few yards shy of the peak.
 It's fun to look around and see the city from a birds eye view.
 Personally I prefer the shear drop off from Camelbacks summit which adds a real sense of elevation!
 Piestewa Peak is a nice alternative when you can't get into the Camelback parking lot!

-Note: This is a preserve.
+This is a preserve.
 Taking home rocks or even moving them is prohibited.
 Leave the wildflowers in place.
-Park only in the designated areas.
+Only park in designated areas.
 Do not cut switchbacks.
 Over the years I have seen rangers hand out tickets for all of the above.
 An illegal parking ticket really puts a damper on the ride home.
 I myself have been tempted to follow an old obviously blocked trail that cuts up the dreaded switchbacks.
 Forget it, it's stupid and just isn't worth it period.